wspace/corpus/building.md

 - csharp/meeees
 - csharp/nicolasff-spacesharp
 - csharp/north15-projectone: The Carbon driver has not been ported to 64-bit, so very few parts of Windows.Forms work properly
+- csharp/nutcrack-whiteplanes: No entrypoint
 - csharp/reflash: Mono does not implement WPF APIs
 - csharp/rolisoft-esoteric
 - csharp/ryzngard-dotnot: CSharpGeneratorDriver does not contain a constructor that takes 3 arguments
 - erlang/derek121-mrwhite
+- fsharp/nutcrack-whiteplanes: No entrypoint
 - go/135yshr-wspacego
 - go/kinu
 - go/makiuchid-whitenote